epam/mriviewer/README.md

 ## 3d volumetric rendering idea in a few words

 Three.js is used as some gateway to WebGL renderer.
-Current Three.js version is not suppored 3d textures, so we use tricky way to build 2d texture from initial 3d texture by linking 2d slices all together as a large tile map.
+Current Three.js version is not supported 3d textures, so we use tricky way to build 2d texture from initial 3d texture by linking 2d slices all together as a large tile map.
 This idea (with source codes) can be seen in project [WebGL Volume Rendering](https://github.com/lebarba/WebGLVolumeRendering)